ProcessosDatamob/EN_ManualUsu-rio_Datamob/manual-do-usuario-android/types-of-registration/README.md

 # Types of registration

-There are three possible ways of registering with **\<NomeProduto>** : scanning a QR Code, registration token and Zero Touch registration.
+There are three possible ways of registering with **Datamob Enterprise** : scanning a QR Code, registration token and Zero Touch registration.

 We will explain each one in detail in the following sections of this manual.